Get Started with Salesforce Order Management

 - Trailhead: AppExchange Basics

-- Salesforce: State of the Connected Customer Research Report (sign-in required)
+- Salesforce Site: State of the Connected Customer (sign-in required)

-- Blog Post: What Is Order Management and Why Should You Care?
+- Salesforce Blog: What Is Order Management and Why Should Your B2C or B2B Care?

-- Blog Post: How to Wow Your Customers with World Class Order Management
+- Salesforce Blog: How to Wow Your Customers with World Class Order Management